solitontech/Hands-on-LevelUp-in-AI/setup_instructions.md

 3. Run the installer
 4. **Important**: Check the box that says "Add Python to PATH"
 5. Click "Install Now"
-6. Verify installation by opening Command Prompt and typing:
+6. Open Command Prompt to verify installation:
+   - Press `Win + R`, type `cmd` and press Enter
+   - Or search for "Command Prompt" in the Start menu
+   - Then type:
    ```
    python --version
    ```

 ### macOS
+1. Open Terminal:
+   - Press `Cmd + Space`, type "Terminal" and press Enter

-1. Install Homebrew if you don't have it:
+2. Install Homebrew if you don't have it:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```
-2. Install Python using Homebrew:
+3. In the same Terminal, install Python using Homebrew:
    ```
    brew install python
    ```
-3. Verify installation by opening Terminal and typing:
+4. Still in Terminal, verify installation by typing:
    ```
    python3 --version
    ```

 ### Linux
+1. Open Terminal:
+   - Press `Ctrl + Alt + T` or search for "Terminal" in your applications

-1. Most Linux distributions come with Python pre-installed
+2. Most Linux distributions come with Python pre-installed
-2. If not, install it using your package manager:
+3. If not, install it using your package manager in the Terminal:
-   - Debian/Ubuntu: `sudo apt update && sudo apt install python3 python3-pip`
+   - Debian/Ubuntu:
-   - RHEL/Fedora/CentOS: `sudo dnf install python3 python3-pip`
-3. Verify installation by opening Terminal and typing:
      ```
+     sudo apt update && sudo apt install python3 python3-pip
+     ```
+   - RHEL/Fedora/CentOS:
+     ```
+     sudo dnf install python3 python3-pip
+     ```
+4. Still in Terminal, verify installation by typing:
+   ```
    python3 --version
    ```

 ## 3. Installing Required VS Code Extensions

-VS Code extensions are add-ons that enhance the editor's functionality for specific programming languages, frameworks, and tools.They provide features like syntax highlighting, code completion, debugging capabilities, and specialized tools that make development easier and more efficient.
+VS Code extensions are add-ons that enhance the editor's functionality for specific programming languages, frameworks, and tools.
+They provide features like syntax highlighting, code completion, debugging capabilities, and specialized tools that make development easier and more efficient.
 Extensions allow you to customize VS Code to create an ideal environment for your specific programming needs.

 For our Python and AI learning path, we'll need several key extensions that will provide essential Python development features: